MontaVista-OpenSourceTechnology/mvtest/docs/home.rst

 mvtest is an open-source automated test suite based on pytest framework to perform a full-fledged QA on MontaVista Linux Distribution.

-| © Copyright MontaVista 2016
+| © Copyright MontaVista Software, LLC 2016-2017.
+All rights reserved.
 | Licensed under the MIT license
 |